Electric and Autonomous Machines Driving Growth in the Mining Equipment Market

 Electric machines, on the other hand, tend to have lower maintenance costs associated with them because there are fewer wear points in the components and systems utilized.
 Energy costs are also lower for electricity – which may already exist at a mine, making it easier to install the necessary charging infrastructure as well.

 Safety is also a benefit, particularly for undergrounding mining where eliminating emissions from the enclosed spaces in which machines and humans work is critical.
 Typically, expensive ventilation is required.
-Eliminating that need for that by using electric powered machines instead would help to lower costs for a mining operation.
+Eliminating the need for that by using electric powered machines instead would help to lower costs for a mining operation.
 Heat and noise can also be eliminated from the working environment, helping improve conditions for personnel.

 In its report on the underground mining equipment market, Allied Market Research said internal combustion engine powered machines will likely continue to dominate the sector due in part to the existing infrastructure and familiarity associated with them.
 However, it does expect electric machines to account for the largest growth, a CAGR of 11.0%, through 2032.